akitorahayashi/pure/README.md

 - **Interactive deletion** – `pure run` without flags lets you choose categories to delete interactively before the final confirmation prompt.
 - **Desktop-focused** – Defaults to scanning `~/Desktop` for safety, avoiding system areas.
+- **Current directory mode** – Use `--current` to scan only the current directory; automatically skips system-wide categories like Homebrew.

 ## Installation